12 Benefits of Learning How to Crochet

 By Cathy Myers Bullard – “Chain four, join, and turn.”
 What artful activity relieves stress, inspires creativity, and promotes well-being all while being fun and functional?
 The answer: crochet.
 Discover the benefits of learning how to crochet.

 Let’s start with the basics.
 What does “crochet” mean?
-Crochet is defined as the process of hooking thread or yarn to create fabric.
-Crochet is the French word for hook.
+It is defined as the process of hooking thread or yarn to create fabric and is the French word for hook.
 In its infancy, crochet was most likely made using fingers.
-The exact origin of the art of crochet is sketchy, but many archeologists believe the practice to have started as long ago as 1500 B.C. as a type of nun’s work.
+The exact origin of the art is sketchy, but many archeologists believe the practice to have started as long ago as 1500 B.C. as a type of nun’s work.
 Early crochet hooks were made from anything at hand including sticks, bone, or bent iron shoved into cork handles.

 Solid evidence to support the exact beginnings of crochet, however, is elusive.
 There are references to a type of “chained trimming” made around 1580.
 This trim was then sewn onto fabric as an ornamental braid and women joined braided strands producing a lace fabric.
 During the Renaissance, women crocheted several strands of thread producing fabrics similar to lace.